The Peabody Preparatory announces an opening for an Adjunct Violin Teacher

 POSITION: Violinist to teach in the Suzuki/Rolland-based Young People's String Program (YPSP) and String Department at the Peabody Preparatory, a division of the Peabody Institute of The Johns Hopkins University, Baltimore, MD.

-DUTIES: Teach violin in the Young People's String Program for beginners through Suzuki Book 7 and students through advanced levels in the String Department.
-Specific duties include teaching one or two weekday afternoon/evenings at the Peabody Preparatory's main campus in downtown Baltimore and/or Towson branch and on Saturdays at the main campus, substitute teaching as needed, assisting with program rehearsals and performances, attending school and department faculty meetings, and aiding in the evolution of a creative department. assisting with two YPSP group classes at the main campus on Saturday mornings between 9:00 and 11:00 am Based on enrollment needs, there may also the possibility of teaching YPSP Group Classes in the future.
+DUTIES: Teach violin in the Young People's String Program for beginners through Suzuki Book 8, and possibly students through advanced levels in the String Department.
+Specific duties include teaching on Saturdays at the main campus in downtown Baltimore and one to two weekday afternoons/evenings at the Howard County branch, assisting with one or two YPSP group classes at the main campus on Saturday mornings between 9:00 and 11:00 am, substitute teaching as needed, assisting with program rehearsals and performances, attending school and department faculty meetings, and aiding in the evolution of a creative department.
+Based on enrollment needs and experience, there may also the possibility of teaching YPSP Group now or in the future.
 Depending on the successful candidate's background, training and mentoring on the curriculum of the Young People's String Program will be required.
+There are also opportunities to perform in faculty recitals.

 LOCATION: The Peabody Preparatory shares space with the Peabody Conservatory in downtown Baltimore, and offers strings at two satellite branches in the communities of Towson and Howard County, MD.
 The Preparatory is more than 100 years old and has approximately 2,000 students studying all instruments, dance, theory, early childhood, orchestra and more.
 We embrace the novice as well as the serious student aspiring to a career in music.

 Bachelor's degree required, Master's degree or equivalent experience strongly preferred.
 Must love and have experience teaching young children as well as having completed appropriate and relevant violin pedagogy classes.
-Experience teaching Suzuki repertoire, familiarity with Paul Rolland's approach, and comfort in teaching repertoire outside of and beyond Suzuki books preferred.
+Minimum of five years of experience teaching beginning through upper intermediate to advanced repertoire is required, experience teaching Suzuki repertoire, familiarity with Paul Rolland's approach, and experience and comfort in teaching repertoire outside of and beyond Suzuki books is expected.